LookBfrYouX/Wasteless/Epic Proposal.md

 As a potential customer, I can see nutrition facts and allergy information of a listing.

-AC1: As a logged-in user, I can view the nutritional facts of a product listed for sale on the listing's details page.
+AC1: I can view the nutritional facts of a product on the listing's detail and product detail page.

-AC2: As a business adminstrator, I can view the nutritional facts of any product of my business on the products's details page.

-AC3: The nutritional information is collapsable on the listing's details page, so that I can save screen real estate if I am not interested in the information.
+AC2: The nutritional information is collapsable on the listing's details page, so that I can save screen real estate if I am not interested in the information.

-AC4: On the listings search page, the search results have labels depending on their allergy information (e.g. a gluten-free product may have a 'GF' tag next to the title)
+AC3: On the listings search page, the search results have labels depending on their allergy information (e.g. a gluten-free product may have a 'GF' tag next to the title)

 ### EU3 Search sale listings by nutrition facts (5 pts)